Used and loved by millions

 Best practice

-Use "dynamic environment" to underscore the need for flexibility and innovation in strategies and operations.
+Use "dynamic environment" to introduce the need for adaptability or innovation in strategic planning.

 Common error